-By the time you teach the Garbage Matte effects, your students will have learned about multiple ways to change the appearance of video clips and to adjust alpha channels.
+By the time you teach masking effects (including Opacity), your students will have learned about multiple ways to change the appearance of video clips and to adjust alpha channels.
 You may find it helpful to take a moment to list the various ways image adjustments can be applied and, separately, the various ways selections can be made to identify which pixels should be opaque and which should be transparent.

-The Garbage Matte effects provide a relatively simple way to define which pixels should 100 percent visible or 0 percent visible.
-They are often used in combination with chromakey effects to remove visual elements that could not be obscured by selecting a key color.
+Masking the Opacity effect provide a relatively simple way to define which pixels should 100 percent visible or 0 percent visible.
+This kind of mask is often used in combination with chromakey effects to remove visual elements that could not be obscured by selecting a key color.

 It's important for your students to understanding the way effects can be used in combination to produce a composite result.
-In this instance, it's by combining the Ultra Key effect with a Garbage Matte, while earlier it was by combining multiple color correction effects.
+In this instance, it's by combining the Ultra Key effect with an effect mask, while earlier it was by combining multiple color correction effects.